-P2P lending and investing eliminates the middleman.
+P2P lending and investing eliminate the middleman.
 It creates a platform where consumers can come to borrow money, while investors come to invest money in the same loans.
 The process removes the banks, enabling both borrowers and investors to work directly together.
 This absence of the middleman produces higher returns for the investor, and often lower interest rates for the borrower.

 There are two sides to the LendingClub story, LendingClub for borrowers and LendingClub for investors.
 Let’s take a look at how LendingClub works for each.